bbauska/TUMx-DWAPNx/README.md

 In the previous video, I have explained briefly what the database file looks like and how it works, and what this function down here actually executes, and that it only executes once we are really connected to the database and we are able to query the database.
-And in this video, we\'re going to see what the router is, what the controller is and what the models are.
+And in this video, we&apos;re going to see what the router is, what the controller is and what the models are.
 And we are going to implement a new route into our application.